ESEIA WORKING GROUPS

 FG 1: Smart Mobility led by M. Hirz, TU Graz, AT focuses on the integration of new mobility concepts into urban regions to enable the transition to sustainable transportation for both people and goods.
 This includes alternative propulsion systems, automated driving functions and the integration of new vehicle concepts and business models.

-FG 2: Smart Grids discusses the combination of energy generation and efficiency technologies in urban regions and on supra-regional scale.
+FG 2: Smart Grids led by Robert Schürhuber, TU Graz, AT discusses the combination of energy generation and efficiency technologies in urban regions and on a supra-regional scale.

-FG 3: Smart Energy Efficiency Buildings led by G. Stauskis, VGTU, LI researches new ways to match the future social and environmental needs of the built environment in urban regions.
+FG 3: Smart Energy Efficiency Buildings led by G. Stauskis, VILNIUS TECH, LT researches new ways to match the future social and environmental needs of the built environment in urban regions.

 FG 4: Advanced Computing for Energy Transition led by G. Papa, JSI, SI uses Artificial Intelligence to analyse consumer data for innovative energy solutions.
-Artificial Intelligence hase become a big field with many challenges ahead.
-One of them is Machine Learning to optimzise the energy supply and emand where power is created or consumed.
+Artificial Intelligence has become a big field with many challenges ahead.
+One of them is Machine Learning to optimize the energy supply and demand where power is created or consumed.

 Working Group Smart Energy Materials